Breaking the Cycle: Finding Hope After Chronic Relapse

 You may have heard before that alcoholism runs in person’s family.
 Perhaps multiple generations of a single family have had similar alcohol abuse behaviors and health risks.
 One might wonder, is this all learned behavior or something more innate?
 Nature and Nurture Scientists have discovered there does exist a genetic factor that make some individuals…

-5 Healing Activities for Recovery
+5 Best Healing Activities for Recovery

 5 Things to Know about Addiction and Bipolar Disorder